alexandermorgan/vis-framework/doc/api/about.rst

 Three Simple Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In essence, the VIS Framework is built on three simple components: *analyzers* make music analysis decisions; *models* run analyzers on a score; the *WorkflowManager* determines the order analyzers are run.
+In essence, the VIS Framework is built on three simple components: *analyzers* make music analysis decisions; *models* run analyzers on a score.
 In other words, the three components are about analysis decisions, making the decisions happen, and ordering the decision-happening.

 Consider this example.
 A common task for VIS is to count the number of vertical intervals in a piece of music.
-You ask the *WorkflowManager* to run this query.
-The *WorkflowManager* knows the steps involved: (1) name the notes in a score, (2) find the vertical intervals between simultaneous notes, and (3) count the number of occurrences of every interval.
-For each step, the *WorkflowManager* asks a *model* for results.
-The model represents a piece, and it knows, for example, how to find simultaneous events, and how to meaningfully organize the results of an analyzer.
-Finally, an *analyzer* makes a single type of music analysis decision, for a single moment.
+An *analyzer* makes a single type of music analysis decision, for a single moment.
 For example, the analyzer called *IntervalIndexer* takes two note names and determines the interval between them.

 For a relatively simple music analysis task like counting the number of vertical intervals, these three components may seem anything *but* simple.
 For more complicated music analysis tasks, the Framework's architecture begins to pay off.
 Whether finding contrapuntal modules, analyzing harmonic function, or anything else, these components will be enough to get the job done.
-To design a new query (say, if you want to label chordal dissonances) you only need to add one analyzer for every analysis decision, then tell the WorkflowManager the order the analyzers should run.
 Complicated analysis tasks will always be complicated, but VIS provides a solid, predictable Framework for any task, allowing you to focus on what's special about your query, rather than on making sure you remember how to load pieces properly.

 Three Levels of Interaction